christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==

+= 4.3.4 =
+* Added: Will update Apple books buy links from itunes.apple.com to books.apple.com

 = 4.3.3 =
 * Fixed: Bug with book grids when grouping by series when other group by selections may have been made previously